fleetdm/fleet/handbook/people/README.md

 We have excluded anyone with an email domain from @cooley.com or @formationfinancial.com from Gong's recording feature.
 These are professional services firms working with Fleet on internal matters, and calls with them are considered internal.

-Our goal in using Gong and recording calls is to capture insights from sales, customer, and community meetings, and to improve the way we position and sell our product.
-It is never our intent to make anyone uncomfortable, and we hope you reach out to either our DRI for Gong, Nathan Holliday, or Mike McNeil if you have questions or concerns.
+Our goal in using Gong and recording calls is to capture insights from sales, customer, and community meetings and improve how we position and sell our product.
+We never intend to make anyone uncomfortable, and we hope you reach out to our DRI for Gong, Nathan Holliday, or Mike McNeil if you have questions or concerns.

 ## Slack